zaiga97/Yahtzee/README.md

-# gameLogic.Yahtzee
+# Yahtzee
 A java implementation of the popular game of yahtzee.

 ## The game

 The game of yahtzee is a popular chance game that uses dices to score points on a table.
 [Here](https://en.wikipedia.org/wiki/gameLogic.Yahtzee) are the basic rules of the game.
-Note that there are multiple variation of the game, I will implement this as the "official" one.
+Note that there are multiple variation of the game, I will not implement this one but one with slightly different rules.
+[Here]() are the rules of the implemented game.
 The game will (at least for the moment) be and offline single player with the player aiming to get the higher possible score.

 ## The implementation